ayoubsousali/next-salat/README.md

 ## TODO
 - [x] Button to enable or disable dark mode
 - [ ] Add more cities
-- [ ] Show minutes remaining for next prayer
+- [x] Show time remaining for next prayer
 - [ ] Accessibility
 - [ ] Support for multiple languages
 - [ ] Offline support for 1 week